 The communities in West Seattle feature an abundance of beautiful parks and beach-laden waterfront.
 Public schools and infrastructure are top-notch in this district, and, as it’s the oldest of Seattle’s neighborhoods, the area is steeped in history.

 For Retirees: Queen Anne

-Rising above the downtown hubbub, the Queen Anne district is brimming with the finer things in life.
+Rising above the hustle and bustle of downtown life, the Queen Anne district is brimming with the finer things in life.
 This affluent slice of suburbia is home to some of the best views in the city.
-Residents adore the numerous beautiful parks, landscaped gardens, and historic landmarks that adorn the area.
+Residents adore the beautiful parks, landscaped gardens, and historical landmarks that adorn the area.

-Upscale homes and thriving retirement communities befit those who seek comfort and luxury.
-The social calendar is perpetually full in Queen Anne with live theater shows, neighborhood farmer’s markets, and the always entertaining Seattle Center just outside your front door.
+Upscale homes and thriving retirement communities are perfect for those who want comfort and luxury.
+The social calendar is always full in Queen Anne, with live theater shows, neighborhood farmer’s markets, and the always-entertaining Seattle Center just outside your front door.

 The Cost of Living in Seattle

-Living in Seattle is twice as expensive as the United States’ average, according to Numbeo.
-Seattle stands as the 21st most expensive city in the world.
+Living in Seattle is almost twice as expensive as the United States’ average, making Seattle one of the more expensive cities in the country.

-The largest expense is housing, no matter whether you’re renting or purchasing a home.
-Transportation is also a higher than average expense for Seattleites, but the exorbitant costs end there.
-In most other categories, such as groceries and healthcare, Seattle residents actually pay less than most Americans.
+The largest expense is housing, whether you’re renting or purchasing a home.
+Transportation is also a significant cost for Seattleites, but the exorbitant costs end there.
+However, in many other categories, such as groceries and healthcare, Seattle residents pay a similar amount to many other Americans.

-This is all balanced out by the fact that Seattle residents take in more income than the average American.
+If you’re able to find a steady job, the higher costs can be offset by relatively high incomes.
 We’ll dig into that in a bit, but first, let’s look at why housing in Seattle costs so much.